- What is the current immigration guidance?

 - UC Davis departments are currently determining which courses should be available remotely for the WinterQuarter.
 This takes into consideration which students, particularly freshmen and senior students, will need the courses in order to graduate.
 UC Davis leadership will review the list of courses and decide which courses will be available both in-person andremotely.

 Please keep in mind that the majority of classes will be available on campus and in-person.

 - How can I tell which classes are online?

 - Any course that has a “V” in the course number will be taught online, and courses without a “V” are currently planned for in-person instruction.
 These lists are still being updated, and the final list of courses that will be available online is not yet decided.
-We will let you know when we receive more information about online course offerings.

 - How many units do I have to take?

 - Students who travel to the U.S. on an F-1 visa are required to enroll in a minimum of 12 units each term.

 If you will study remotely from your home country, then it is not necessary to apply for an F-1 visa.
 The F-1 visa is only required for students who will travel to the U.S. for their studies.
 For this reason, then then you would not be required to enroll in a minimum of 12 units.

 - What do “asynchronous” and “synchronous” mean?